Fort Cumberland (England): The fort in the 20th century

 Fort Cumberland remained in military ownership for most of the twentieth century, serving as a base for the Royal Marine Artillery howitzer and anti aircraft brigade, and later for the Royal Marine Mobile Naval Base Defence Organisation, as an experimental and training centre.
 Beginning in 1938, Fort Cumberland also provided space for the Inter-Service Training and Development Centre.
-The fort saw brief action during the Second World War when, on August 26, 1940, it was hit by a German air raid in which eight Royal Marines were killed, amongst them Second Lieutenant Harold Jameson.
+The fort saw brief action during the Second World War when, on 26 August 1940, it was hit by a German air raid in which eight Royal Marines were killed, amongst them Second Lieutenant Harold Jameson.
 It was used by the Royal Marines into the 1970s.

 In 1964 the fort was scheduled as an ancient monument, and subsequently taken into the guardianship of English Heritage in 1975.
 Since that time, the fort has served as a base for English Heritage's archaeological team, the Central Archaeology Service (formerly the Central Excavation Unit).
 In 1998, the Ancient Monuments Laboratory were relocated to the fort, leading to the creation of a new Centre for Archaeology.
 Currently access is limited to pre-booked guided tours.

 The Fort is now a Grade II* Listed Building, and many of its surrounding buildings, for example the Guard House, Hospital and Officers' Quarters, are Listed Grade II.

+Since 2018 the fort has housed The Portsmouth Distillery Co. in a number of the casemates.
+The distillery produces both rum and gin.
+The fort is also home to two veterans charities, Company of Makers and Forgotten Veterans UK.